2.4 Tuition & Financial Aid

 Individuals interested in donating funds for a particular student’s tuition may do so by sending a check and following these instructions:

 - Checks must be written for the exact amount of the student’s tuition.
+The total check amount cannot exceed the amount of tuition currently owed.

 - Checks should contain the student’s name and PathwayConnect ID number.